Home

 Embracing stability is the final stage, where the person is ready and actively involved in moving on to the next phase of their lives, no matter how short.
 The terminally ill person will be putting their life in order, sorting out wills and helping others to accept the inevitability that then now have countenanced and faced.

-Just remember to be easy on yourself.
-Take deep breaths and take it one hour at a time.
+The Stages of Grief do come in handy, Just remember to be easy on yourself.
+Take deep breaths and take it one minute at a time.
+Search the entire web below for more condolence words

 Custom Search